jestnot/dnd-notes/content_private/Plotlines/Plotline v.1.md

 	- [[The Long Sight]] and [[The Golden Scales]] are also trying to be there
 ## Arc 1.4
 ### Goals
-- Experience the post-[[Nackanas-Pinntorp War]] turmoil from the Nackanian perspective
+- Experience the post-[[content/History of Kyrka/Nackanas-Pinntorp War]] turmoil from the Nackanian perspective
 # Act 2: Search for the Siphon
 ## Act 2 Goals
 - All 3 Key Trials have been unlocked and the keys are out in the world